chaunceygardiner/weewx-weatherboard/README.md

       `target_report = WeatherBoardReport`

-   1. In the  LoopData section of weewx.conf, add the following fields if they are not already listed (these are the fields needed for the WeatherBoard skin):
+   1. In the  LoopData section of weewx.conf, add the following fields if they are not already listed (these are the fields needed for the WeatherBoard&trade; skin):

        * `dateTime`
        * `COMPASS_windDir`